-A great way to get from the UK to Northern Spain and a lovely way to start our holiday.
+A great way to get from the UK to Northern Spain and a lovely start to our holiday.

 We loved: The cabin, the buffet in the restaurant, the views, the manicure